GA-MEB/git-html-hw/README.md

     for placing an order, and a 'Back' link similar to the one in `about.html`.

-9. Inside the order form, add a set of checkboxes (to selectively include/exclude Features A, B, C, D, and E).
-Make sure that all checkboxes have the same 'name' property, so that their results will get grouped together by the form.
+9. Inside the order form, add a set of checkboxes (to selectively include/exclude Features A, B, C, D, and E), and create labels to match up with each checkbox.
+Fill each label with the appropriate text ('Feature A', 'Feature B', etc).
+Make sure that all checkboxes have the same value for 'name', so that their results will get grouped together by the form.

 10. Also inside the order form, add a drop-down menu to choose the delivery speed : Standard Delivery, Expedited Delivery, or Overnight Delivery.